khunsang/kerr_public/README.md

+# Kerr

+* Public version of my kerr repository
-# Kerr: Low Level Tools for Black Hole Quasi-normal Modes
+* Low Level Tools for Black Hole Quasi-normal Modes
-Public version of my kerr repository
+  * Kerr QNM frequencies
+  * Kerr separation constants
+  * Spheroidal Harmonics
+  * Leaver's continued fraction method
+  * Solution space mapping
+  * Fit equations for QNM excitations
+  * Fit equations for frequencies and separation constants

 ## How to add to your system's PYTHONPATH
 If you have cloned the repository to